How to plan your first Disney World or Disneyland vacation

 Kids can get a glimpse of the Little Mermaid in Disney’s Festival of Fantasy parade (Photo: Disney)

 Instead of waiting in long lines for a traditional meet-and-greet experience, plan a Disney trip that includes character dining, where your favorite characters come to you.
-You can see Lilo and Stitch at ‘Ohana at the Polynesian Village Resort, meet the princesses at Cinderella’s Royal Table in Magic Kingdom, or hang out with Disney Junior characters at Hollywood and Vine at Hollywood Studios.
+At Walt Disney World, you can see Lilo and Stitch at ‘Ohana at the Polynesian Village Resort, meet the princesses at Cinderella’s Royal Table in Magic Kingdom, or hang out with Disney Junior characters at Hollywood and Vine at Hollywood Studios.
+Over at the Disneyland Resort, you can see Minnie Mouse and her friends at the Plaza Inn at Disneyland Park, the princesses at Napa Rose at Disney’s Grand Californian, or Goofy and his pals at Goofy’s Kitchen at the Disneyland Hotel.

 PACKING GUIDE: What to Pack for Disney World (and What to Leave at Home)